lamzin-andrey/personalsite/j/sources/landlib/vue/2/bootstrap/4/accordionselecttree/readme.md

 This vue 2 component combining an accordion and a tree structure for selection.

+It is based on the component https://github.com/lamzin-andrey/landlib/tree/master/vue/2/bootstrap/4/bootstrap-vue-treeview, which in turn is fork of https://github.com/kamil-lip/bootstrap-vue-treeview

 Adding, editing and deleting tree elements can be sent to the server immediately if you fill in the attributes `urlCreateNewItem`,` urlUpdateItem`, `urlRemoveItem`.

 The model associated with the component contains the id of the selected element.